 As the voice of universities across the UK, we must account for the diversity of policies and priorities in devolved nations.

 Universities Wales and Universities Scotland work autonomously as part of Universities UK, representing the interests of universities in Wales and Scotland.
 They campaign, influence and develop policy on behalf of the higher education sectors in the devolved nations.

 Our recent achievements include:

 - International students.
 Campaigning for greater recognition of the cultural and economic importance of international students.
 This resulted in a two-year post-study graduate work visa, increasing the popularity of the UK as an international study destination.

 - Mental health.
 Improving wellbeing and mental health support for university students and staff through our Stepchange Framework.

 - Lifelong learning.
 Successfully campaigning for changes to make it easier for people of all ages to learn and up-skill part time.

 - Collective campaigning.
 Bringing universities together to tell inspirational stories.
-Our current Made at Uni campaign, called Energising Places, showcases the role of universities in creating healthier and more active places and supporting people’s health and wellbeing as we recover from the pandemic.
+Our current Made at Uni campaign, called Creative Sparks, showcases the role of universities in creating healthier and more active places and supporting people’s health and wellbeing as we recover from the pandemic.

 - Covid-19 support.
 Coordinating efforts on behalf of our members to provide information, and secure support for students and universities during the Covid-19 pandemic.